Abinaya142005/Agentic-AI--workshop/Day 7/Readme.txt

-Here’s a professional, informative `README.md` content for your **Fundraising Readiness Evaluator** project, ready to be uploaded to GitHub:

----

 # 🚀 Fundraising Readiness Evaluator (Multi-Agent AI System)

 A multi-agent intelligent evaluator built with LangChain, Google Gemini, FAISS, and Streamlit.
 It helps early-stage startups assess their readiness for fundraising and receive structured, personalized feedback — powered by RAG (Retrieval-Augmented Generation).